DoriDangerous/hello-worl/README.md

-# hello-worl
+# hello-world
-created new repository
+I'm just learning to program & about programming.
+Replaced line 2 from creating new repository to I'm just learning programming.